atharaq/atharaq.github.io/calc-2/syllabus.md

 Upon completion of this course, students should be able to...

-* Interpret the definite integral as the area under the curve and be able to solve applications problems involving integration
-* Understand techniques of integration including substitution, integration by parts, partial fractions, and trigonometric substitution
+* Use basic derivative facts to compute antiderivatives and definite integrals
+* Evaluate various integration techniques and apply them to definite and indefinite integrals
+* Solve problems in a range of applications using integration, including:
+  * Acceleration problems
+  * Finding centroids of regions
+  * Areas between curves
+  * Volumes of solids of revolution
+  * Arc Lengths of curves defined by functions
 * Model 2-dimensional motion using parametric equations and polar coordinates
-* Understand convergence of sequences and series
+* Calculate areas and arc lengths of curves given by parametric equations
+* Use convergence tests to determine if an infinite series sums to a finite quantity
 * Use Taylor series to approximate transcendental functions by polynomials

 ## Required Textbook